Bowling: 21st century

-The number of sanctioned perfect (300) games per league bowler has increased substantially since the 1990s.
-Freeman and Hatfield posit that the increase in perfect games is due to factors such as the introduction of reactive resin coverstocks, asymmetric ball cores, synthetic lane surfaces, and precision lane oiling machines.
+The number of sanctioned 300 games per league bowler has increased substantially since the 1990s.
+Freeman and Hatfield posit that the increase in perfect games is due to the introduction of reactive resin coverstocks, asymmetric ball cores, synthetic lane surfaces, and precision lane-oiling machines.

+In 2023, the USBC began certifying string pinsetters, which are being installed in a growing number of bowling centers because of their reduced cost and maintenance requirements.
-On 31 March 2004, Missy Bellinder (born 1981) (later changing her name to Parkin) became the first female member of the PBA.
-The PBA had opened up its membership to women following the 2003 demise of the PWBA.
-One year later, Liz Johnson became the first woman to make the televised final round of a PBA Tour event.

-In 2004, the Brunswick Euro Challenge was founded for amateur and pro 10-pin bowling players from Europe, Asia, and the U.S.

-On 24 January 2010, Kelly Kulick (born 1977) became the first woman to win the PBA Tournament of Champions and the first woman to win a PBA national tour event.
+On 31 March 2004, Missy Bellinder (later Parkin) was the first female member of the PBA.
+The PBA had opened up its membership to women after the 2003 demise of the PWBA.
+One year later, Liz Johnson was the first woman to make the televised final round of a PBA Tour event.
+In 2004, the Brunswick Euro Challenge was founded for amateur and pro tenpin bowlers from Europe, Asia, and the U.S. On 24 January 2010, Kelly Kulick was the first woman to win the PBA Tournament of Champions and the first woman to win a PBA national tour event.

-In November 2012, after league bowling dropped from 80% to 20% of their business, AMF Bowling Centers of Richmond, Virginia filed for Chapter 11 bankruptcy for the second time (first in 2001), merging in 2013 with upscale New York-based bowling center operator Bowlmor (which did not support league bowling) in an attempt to turn league bowling around, growing from 276 centers in 2013 to 315 in 2015.

-In 2013, the PBA League was founded, composed of eight permanent five-person teams, with an annual draft.
+In November 2012, after league bowling dropped from 80 percent to 20 percent of its business, AMF Bowling Centers filed for Chapter 11 bankruptcy protection for the second time (first in 2001).
+AMF merged the following year with upscale New York-based bowling-center operator Bowlmor (which did not support league bowling) in an attempt to turn league bowling around, growing from 276 centers in 2013 to 315 in 2015.
+The PBA League was founded in 2013, consisting of eight permanent five-person teams with an annual draft.
 In 2015, the Professional Women's Bowling Association (PWBA) was revived after a 12-year hiatus.

-A study of professional and master tenpin bowlers found that average scores declined less than 10% from age 20 to age 70.
-This decline in a sport focusing on skill and technique is considerably smaller than that of events dominated by muscular strength, cardiovascular endurance or agility—which are known to decrease about 10% per decade.
+A study of professional and master tenpin bowlers found that average scores declined less than 10 percent from age 20 to age 70.
+This decline in a sport focusing on skill and technique is smaller than that of sports dominated by muscular strength, cardiovascular endurance or agility, which decrease about 10 percent per decade.